Software for small business: a list that works for me

-I’m in LOVE with You Need A Budget for cash forecasting, both at home and business.
+For cashflow and forecasting, I’m in LOVE with You Need A Budget both at home and business.
 I update it manually about once every ten days, which keeps me sharp on where the money is going, and I do my best to combine it with Mike Michalowicz’s Profit First principles.

 Productivity and not letting things drop.

 Todoist takes care of all project and task management.